Voodoo262/stream/README.md

 # Stream package

-This is a fork of [github.com/ghemawat/stream](https://github.com/ghemawat/stream)
+This is a fork of [github.com/ghemawat/stream](https://github.com/ghemawat/stream) that allows data types other than `string`

 Package stream provides filters that can be chained together in a manner similar to Unix pipelines.
 A simple example that prints all go files